 Final words about Grand Theft Auto 6 Graphics

 You can see how far we’ve come from AI-based graphics rendering between today’s two papers, vid2vid and IMLE-based image compositing.
-There are a few more hurdles to tackle before experimenting with this new AI-based graphics technology.
+Before experimenting with this new AI-based graphics technology, there are a few more hurdles to tackle.

 In about a decade from today, it’s expected that Grand Theft Auto will have AI-based asset rendering to help shorten game development time.
 The future of game development is exciting!